arthurOmanko/VRNeoIKFKTool/README.md

 - [Advanced IK]: same as one from HSStudioNEOAddon.dll.
 User can manipulate details of IK/FK or start VMD (MikuMikuDance) etc.
 - [Move with Main Camera]: VRCamera moves with Game Main Camera.
 For example, this enables VRCamera to emulate camera moving of MMD (MikuMikuDance).
 - [Move with Item]: VRCamera moves with GameObject.
-For example, this enables VRCamera to follow with moving object.
+For example, this enables VRCamera to follow moving gameObject.